-If your teacher has marked your work, you have the right to request a breakdown of the marks and to appeal the mark given if you feel that the specification assessment criteria has not been applied fairly.
-We have an internal appeals procedure, where you can request a review of centre assessed marks.
+You have the right to request a breakdown of the marks and to appeal the mark given if you feel that the specification assessment criteria has not been applied fairly

+A written Internal Appeals Policy is in place if any candidate has any concerns about their coursework/NEA marks which can be obtained via email from exams@castle-tmet.uk, you can request a review of centre assessed marks.
 You will be given a schedule of the deadlines for enquires and who to address your questions to.